Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Methods

 \subsubsection{CMMD for Corporate Bankruptcy Prediction}

-In the context of corporate bankruptcy prediction, the always observable modalities are $\xo = (\x_1,\x_2)$, representing accounting and market information, respectively\footnote{This research focuses on public companies in the AMEX, NYSE, and NASDAQ stock markets.}.
-On the other hand, $\xm=\x_3$ and $y$ correspond to the MDA section in Form 10-K and class labels, which are assumed to be missing at test time.
-It makes sense to treat the MDA section as a modality that is not always observable, due to the fact that we rely on technical procedures to extract it from Form 10-K. In addition, not all public companies are under obligation to file annual reports containing such a section.
-Furthermore, in a real forecast scenario we do not have access to class labels and therefore they cannot be treated as an always observable modality.
-On the other hand, both accounting and market data can be easily obtained for all companies on a quarterly and daily basis, respectively.
+In the context of corporate bankruptcy prediction\footnote{This research focuses on public companies in the AMEX, NYSE, and NASDAQ stock markets.}, the modalities that are always observed are $\xo = (\x_1,\x_2)$, representing accounting and market information, since this information can easily be obtained for all companies on quarterly and daily basis, respectively.
+On the other hand, $\xm=\x_3$ and $y$ correspond to the MDA section in Form 10-K and class labels, respectively, which are assumed to be missing at test time.
+It makes sense to treat the MDA section as a modality that is not always observable, due to the fact that we rely on technical procedures to extract it from Form 10-K. In addition, not all public companies are under obligation to file annual reports containing such a section. \review{Note that the distribution $p(\xm|\xo,\z)$ can be used to generate the missing MDA modality, conditioned on the available modalities $\xo$ and on latent representations drawn from the prior distribution $p(\z|\xo)$.} Furthermore, in a real forecast scenario we do not have access to class labels and therefore they cannot be treated as an always observable modality.

 The CMMD model uses accounting and market modalities to define an informative prior distribution, which generates data representations.
-When the forward-looking data of the management discussion are available, the CMMD model draws data representations from a posterior distribution that is updated by the management's discussion.
+When the MDA is available during model training, the CMMD model draws data representations from a posterior distribution that is updated by this data modality.
 Furthermore, class posterior probabilities $\pi$ in the CMMD classifier are estimated based on data representations, i.e., $p(y|\z)$ with $\z \sim p(\z|\xo)$.
 This classification approach differs from the traditional method where posterior probabilities $\pi'$ are estimated based on observed features, i.e., $p(y|\xo)$.
 Through an efficient learning mechanism\footnote{See the discussion at the end of Section \ref{sec_method_cmmd}.}, the CMMD model aligns the parameters in the prior and posterior distributions.
 Therefore, the CMMD classifier anchors its forecasts on data representations that, despite being drawn by the prior distribution, contain information from all data modalities.

 To make this point clear, let $q(y|\xo) \sim \text{Bernoulli}(\pi')$ be a classifier model that estimates posterior class probabilities $\pi'$ given $\xo$, and the let the CMMD classifier be specified as in Equation \ref{eq_cmmddensities}.
 Further, let $\bm{Z}_{{\Xo}_{te}}$ denote a data set of representations drawn from the CMMD prior distribution $p(\z|\xo)$, where ${\Xo}_{te}$ is a test data set composed by the observable modalities $\xo$.
 Given that the CMMD model estimates class posterior probabilities based on representations that embed information from all data modalities, the classification performance of posterior probabilities $\pi_i$ for all $i$ in $\bm{Z}_{{\Xo}_{te}}$, should be relatively higher than that of posterior probabilities $\pi'_j$ for all $j$ in ${\Xo}_{te}$.